-On Monday 16 October the Resuscitation Council (UK) along with the British Heart Foundation, British Red Cross, St John Ambulance and Yorkshire Ambulance Service will be working together to help train as many school children as possible in the UK and make sure every child knows how to save a life.
+This year the Resuscitation Council (UK) along with the British Heart Foundation, British Red Cross, St John Ambulance and Yorkshire Ambulance Service will be working together to help train as many school children as possible in the UK and make sure every child knows how to save a life.

 How can you get involved?

 We have all the resources, kit and training available free of charge to help you train your school on Restart a Heart Day.

 What do you need to do?

 - Use #RestartAHeart to follow what's happening on the day.